koenkoen1/minorproject/PROCESS.md

 Now I will download a .svg from wikipedia, embed it in my html as <object> and alter it if possible for my own purposes.

 # Day 6
-I changed the way 'leefbaarheid'-scores are formatted in the json from [{name: place1, score1: 5, score2: 6, etc}, etc] to {place1: {score1 : 5, etc}, etc}.
+I changed the way 'leefbaarheid'-scores are formatted in the json from [{}] to {place1: {}, etc}.
 The former format was obtained when the .xlsx was converted to .json by an online converter, but the latter format is more useful due to being able to select a municipality by their name/code.

 # Day 7
 Styleguide